Black & White Ebony

 to crack easily and we recommend special procedures for drying pieces thicker

 than 3/4 inch thick.
-Note that most pieces of Black & White Ebony
+Note that some pieces of Black & White Ebony

 have a few tiny (usually 2mm) insect holes and/or hairline checks---this